EthanCavadia/EthanCavadia.github.io/index.md

 ## Array of Structure of Array

-AoSoA is a layout of the memory in wich data for different fields is interleaved using tiles or blocks with size equal to the SIMD vector size.
+AoSoA is a layout of the memory in which data for different fields is interleaved using tiles or blocks with a size equal to the SIMD vector size.
 This appraoch of doing is more friendly with the Lcache and the SIMD port of the modern CPU.

 ### Array of Structure